-Credit Card Fraud Detection Tips 2020
+Credit Card Fraud Detection Tips 2023

 In the card-present space, EMV chips have gone a long way towards reducing in-person fraud.
 These chips tokenize account numbers, making them less vulnerable to data theft, and cannot be counterfeited as easily as magnetic stripe cards.

-In the card-not-present transaction environment of ecommerce, there is no technological solution equivalent to the EMV chip in terms of widespread use and effectiveness.
-Merchants have no choice but to make use of a wide variety of tools, methodologies, and operational practices if they want to stay ahead of the fraudsters.
+For now, at least, merchants have no choice but to make use of a wide variety of tools, methods, and operational practices if they want to stay ahead of the fraudsters.

 Credit card fraud costs the global economy more than $24 billion per year, and the numbers keep going up.
-Smaller merchants suffer the most from the impact of fraud, and that’s why it’s so important have tools and practices in place to detect fraud in its early stages.
+Smaller merchants suffer the most from the impact of fraud, and that’s why it’s so important to have tools and practices in place to detect fraud in its early stages.

-What’s the Difference between Credit Card Fraud and Identity Theft?
+What’s the Difference Between Credit Card Fraud and Identity Theft?

 From a chargebacks perspective, it’s also important to note the specific case of “friendly fraud,” where a customer authorizes a purchase and then disputes the charge under false pretenses.
-Merchants should always fight friendly fraud chargebacks—with the right evidence, you can get them reversed.
+Merchants should always fight friendly fraud chargebacks.
+With the right evidence, you can get them reversed.

-What Are the Essential Tools for eCommerce Fraud Detection?
+Essential Tools for E-commerce Fraud Detection

 Data security starts with your foundational hardware and software.
-Make sure that the platforms you use for processing payments and storing customer data are PCI-DSS compliant, which means they’re up to date with the latest industry standard anti-fraud security measures.
+Make sure that the platforms you use for processing payments and storing customer data are PCI-DSS compliant, which means they’re up to date with the latest industry-standard anti-fraud security measures.

 The next step is to utilize some of the basic anti-fraud tools provided by your payment processor, like AVS and CVV verification.
 This requires purchasers to enter the correct billing address and CVV number associated with the payment card in order to complete a transaction.
 While some fraudsters will have access to this information, many won’t.

-What Else Can Merchants Do To Detect Fraud?
+What Else Can Merchants Do to Detect Fraud?

 Once technological solutions have been set in place, merchants have only their knowledge, experience, and intuition to help them identify fraud — but these can be powerful resources.

 It’s easier to spot the red flags of fraud when the fraudster has to deal with the merchant face-to-face, so once again brick-and-mortar merchants have the advantage here.
 However, as you get to know your customers and the flow of your business, you will spot indicators and patterns that signify fraud.

 While some merchants may believe they have mastered the art of sniffing out fraud, it never hurts to supplement with some good data science.
 When you analyze your known true fraud transactions, the data will show you even more indicators and patterns, and may confirm—or dispel—some of your hunches.
 You can also use the results of your fraud data analysis to inform your fraud scoring thresholds.

-True fraud chargebacks are among the worst and most costly type.
+True fraud chargebacks are the worst and most costly type.
 They can’t be fought, you’re out the money for both the transaction amount and the product you shipped, and it’s often difficult to point to any single vulnerability or operation error that led to it.

 With the right tools, training, and experience, chances are better that you’ll be able to catch the subtle signs of fraudsters in the act and block them from doing business with you.
 It’s no easy task, but it’s one that every merchant has to take on if they want to protect their customers and revenue from bad actors.